Back to work

 How long should a migration be monitored?

-The first day, week and month are critical; large websites often need monitoring for several months.
+The first day, week and month are critical; websites with technical, content and reporting needs often need monitoring for several months.